Primer binding site

 A primer binding site is a region of a nucleotide sequence where an RNA or DNA single-stranded primer binds to start replication.
-The primer binding site is on one of the two complementary strands of a double-stranded nucleotide polymer, in the strand which is to be copied, or is within a single-stranded nucleotide polymer sequence.
+The primer binding site is on one of the two complementary strands of a double-stranded nucleotide polymer, in the strand that is to be copied, or is within a single-stranded nucleotide polymer sequence.

 DNA Replication

-DNA replication is the semi-conservative, biological process of two DNA strands copying themselves, resulting in two identical copies of DNA.
+DNA replication is the semi-conservative biological process of two DNA strands copying themselves, resulting in two identical copies of DNA.
 This process is considered semi-conservative because, after replication, each copy of DNA contains a strand from the original DNA molecule and a strand from the newly-synthesized DNA molecule.

 An RNA primer is a short chain of single-stranded RNA, consisting of roughly five to ten nucleotides complementary to the DNA template strand.
 DNA polymerase will then take each nucleotide and make a new complementary DNA strand to the template strand, but only in the 5' to 3' direction.
 One of the new strands, the leading strand, moves in the 5' to 3' direction until it reaches the replication fork, allowing DNA polymerase to take the RNA primer and make a new complementary DNA strand to the template strand.
 The lagging strand moves away from the replication fork in the 3' to 5' direction and consists of small fragments called Okazaki fragments.
 DNA polymerase makes the lagging strand by using a new RNA primer for each Okazaki fragment it encounters.
 Overall, the leading strand only uses one RNA primer, while the lagging strand uses a new RNA primer for each Okazaki fragment it comes across.